Milk Chocolate Soup with Cake Croutons is classic comfort food repackaged into a fun and luscious dessert soup for chocolate lovers!

 - 4 slices (1/2-inch each) frozen pound cake, thawed

 - 3 teaspoons Crisco shortening

-- Transfer soup to a large bowl; cover the surface with plastic wrap and chill for at least 2 hours (and up to 24.)
+Transfer soup to a large bowl; cover the surface with plastic wrap and chill for at least 3 hours or overnight.

 (slightly adapted from Better Homes and Gardens)